jhorstmann/zuchini/README.md

 }
 ```

-The report will be written to `zuchini-report.json` in a [format described by json schema](zuchini-reporter/schema.json).
+The report will be written to `zuchini-report.json` in a [format described by this json schema](zuchini-reporter/schema.json).

 **Note**: The report format differs from the format used by cucumber-jvm and therefore cannot be interpreted by the usual report generation plugins.